R bootcamp

 [1] 7

 Note: If you are confused (or even annoyed) why we are even doing this, in the later discussion of data frames and spatial data structures, it will become much clearer why putting lists into other lists allows a whole another level of data science work.
 Please bear with me for now!
-This is just laying the groundwork for some very cool things later down the line.
+This is just laying the groundwork for some very cool things later down the line… and, additionally, it’s intended to bend your mind a little bit and get comfortable with how complex data can be represented in computer memory.

 Let’s recap some basic Boolean algebra in logic.
 The following basic rules apply (take a look at the truth table for a bit of a high school refresher) for the “and”, “or”, and “negation” operations: